New Zealand Law Commission 2010

 - The self-regulation of alcohol marketing (i.e. ASA) should be replaced with an independent body to manage and enforce the increased restrictions on advertising and sponsorship.

-As at November 2017, the report is yet to receive a formal response from the Government.
+As at December 2020, the report is yet to receive a formal response from any Government.
 As such, community action is important to enable the above recommendations to be adopted.

 Alcohol product packaging and labelling

 For example, alcohol products shall not use designs, motifs, or cartoon characters that have strong or evident appeal to minors or that create confusion with confectionary or soft drinks.

 Click here for more information on the Code.

 The Australia New Zealand Food Standards Code also contains guidelines for the Labelling of Alcoholic Beverages (2104).

 For example, there are some specific requirements for alcohol labelling including the display of the number of standard drinks on each product.
 Unlike other beverages (and foods) nutritional information isn’t required for alcohol beverages at this stage.

 There was a long standing application (with Food Standards Australia and New Zealand) for alcohol to carry advisory statements (warning labels) recommending drinkers not to consume alcohol if they are pregnant.
 However, New Zealand (and Australian) Government have long deferred to self-regulation.
 However in July 2020, after over 20 years of advocacy, NZ and Australian Ministers voted to mandate a strong evidence based pregnancy health warning label on alcohol products (see below).
 Visit the Food Standards Australia New Zealand website for technical information.